 Star Wars is a prominent example of this phenomenon.
 Even though the backdrop of Star Wars is space, this does not necessarily mean that it is science fiction.
 Some of the elements of Star Wars fall under the umbrella of fantasy more so than science fiction.

-The definition for fantasy established earlier on in the article is based on the involvement of magical, otherworldly components.
-Would you consider The Force to be a rather magical, otherworldly component?
+The definition for fantasy established earlier in the article is based on magical, otherworldly components.
+Would you consider The Force to be a somewhat magical, otherworldly component?
 I certainly would.

 Thus, there has been an endless debate waging for decades on whether or not Star Wars should be considered science fiction or fantasy.
-At the end of the day, it is probably a hybrid of both genres.
+It is probably a hybrid of both genres.

 Why Does Distinguishing Between Science Fiction and Fantasy Matter?

-This is what this entire article boils down to.
+This question is what this entire article boils down to.
 Why does it matter?

 If you are an aspiring author, this is a critical aspect to consider.

-Determining the exact genre of your literary work will help you to better formulate your novel to cater to a particular target audience.
-Constructing your novel without applying this knowledge may hold your published work back from fulfilling its maximum potential.
+Determining your literary work’s exact genre will help you formulate your novel better to cater to a particular target audience.
+Constructing your story without applying this knowledge may hold your published work back from fulfilling its maximum potential.

 Knowing the preferences and desires of your target audience is key to hitting it big in literature.

 For this reason, it’s recommended that you use a professional book manuscript editing service to make sure that your novel appeals to your target audience.
-The Scribendi team is composed of professional editors that specialize in critiquing, editing, and proofreading book manuscripts.
+The Scribendi team is composed of professional editors specializing in critiquing, editing, and proofreading book manuscripts.
 Click over to Scribendi here for more information.

 Discovering Other Works that Suit Your Individual Needs

-If you are a casual reader and not an aspiring author, marketability may not be important to you at all.
+If you are a casual reader and not an aspiring author, marketability may not be necessary to you at all.

 However, this factor may be of some interest to you.

-Learning about the difference between science fiction and fantasy is extremely advantageous for discovering other gratifying fantasy works that suit your needs.
+Learning about the difference between science fiction and fantasy is highly advantageous for discovering other gratifying fantasy works that suit your needs.

 It is only when you are at the point of no return that you realize all of the fantastical elements that you crave, like dragons, elves, and magic, are missing!

-A grave mistake such as this may not only hurt your passion for fantasy, it may harm your passion for reading in general.
+A grave mistake such as this may not only hurt your passion for fantasy.
+It may harm your love for reading in general.